Add a website or an app

 #bottom.
 When turned off, the URL will look like this

-- Site search tracking: Allows to track internal searches on your website.
+- Internal search engine tracking: Allows to track queries that people type in the search engine on your website.
 You might need to add query parameters to the list to make it work properly.

-- Exclude IPs: Lets you exclude tracking data from a given IP address, for example the IP in your office.
+- Exclude IP addresses: Lets you exclude tracking data from a given IP address, for example the IP in your office.
 To exclude, you can use the wildcard, for example

 - Exclude URL parameters: Lets you exclude parameters from the URL, making your reports look cleaner.
 For example, instead of the URL that looks like this